Israeli warplanes break sound barrier, trigger sonic boom over Lebanon areas

 Lebanon News

-Israeli army issues urgent evacuation warning for residents of Borj El Brajneh and Hadath in Beirut's southern suburbs
+Israel's Adraee issues urgent evacuation warning for residents of Haret Hreik in Beirut's southern suburbs

 Lebanon News

-Israeli army issues urgent evacuation warning for residents of Borj El Brajneh and Hadath in Beirut's southern suburbs
+Israel's Adraee issues urgent evacuation warning for residents of Haret Hreik in Beirut's southern suburbs

 5